wordofwarning/wordofwarning.org/current/2014-flare/index.md

 *Presented by* Flare + Word of Warning

 ###Friday 13 + Saturday 14 June 2014
-The Flare Weekender presents radical theatre by new international theatre-makers from Belgium, Norway, the Netherlands, Spain and the UK.
+A weekend of performance by new theatre-makers from Belgium, Norway, the Netherlands, Spain and the UK.

 ####Venue + Booking Details
 Day One: Friday 13 June 2014, 7pm